jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

       (D) a licence or a site approval issued under a previous gaming Act; and (b) the financial position of the applicant and the credit history of the applicant and each key person.
 (3) The Secretary may take into account matters of a similar nature to those listed in subsection (2) that occurred outside New Zealand.
-(4) The Secretary must refuse to grant an application for a licensed promoter's licence if— (a) the Secretary refuses to approve a person nominated as a surety under section 195(3); or (b) the applicant refuses to provide the information required by the Secretary under section 200(2)(a).
+(4) The Secretary must refuse to grant an application for a licensed promoter’s licence if— (a) the Secretary refuses to approve a person nominated as a surety under section 195(3); or (b) the applicant refuses to provide the information required by the Secretary under section 200(2)(a).
-(5) If the Secretary decides to refuse to grant a licensed promoter's licence, the Secretary must notify the applicant of— (a) the reason for the decision; and
+(5) If the Secretary decides to refuse to grant a licensed promoter’s licence, the Secretary must notify the applicant of— (a) the reason for the decision; and
   (b) the right to appeal the decision; and
   (c) the process to be followed for an appeal under section 209.

-### 202 Secretary must notify police if licence granted
+### 202 Secretary must notify Police if licence granted
-(1) The Secretary must, after granting a licence, notify the police of— (a) the full name and address of the licensed promoter and any key person; and (b) the number of the licence; and
+(1) The Secretary must, after granting a licence, notify the Police of— (a) the full name and address of the licensed promoter and any key person; and (b) the number of the licence; and
   (c) the date on which the licence was granted; and (d) the registered office of the licensed promoter, and any other place of business specified in the licence.
-(2) The Secretary must also notify the police if the Secretary takes any other action in respect of the licence.
+(2) The Secretary must also notify the Police if the Secretary takes any other action in respect of the licence.
-(3) Notice required under this section must be given to a senior member of the police,— (a) in the case of a holder of a licence who is a natural person, in the district in which the person resides:
+(3) Notice required under this section must be given to a senior constable,— (a) in the case of a holder of a licence who is a natural person, in the district in which the person resides:
-  (b) in the case of a holder of a licence that is a company, in the district where the company's registered office is situated.
+  (b) in the case of a holder of a licence that is a company, in the district where the company’s registered office is situated.

-### 203 Content and conditions of licensed promoter's licence
+### 203 Content and conditions of licensed promoter’s licence
-(1) A licensed promoter's licence must include the following information:
+(1) A licensed promoter’s licence must include the following information:
   (a) the name and business address of the licensed promoter and any key person; and (b) the commencement date and expiry date of the licence; and (c) the name and business address of the approved surety.
-(2) A licensed promoter's licence is subject to the following conditions:
+(2) A licensed promoter’s licence is subject to the following conditions:
   (a) the licence will be suspended until another bond is provided to the Secretary if—
     (i) the bond provided by the approved surety under section 195 is withdrawn; or (ii) the approved surety is required to pay the bond to the Secretary under section 196:
   (b) the licensed promoter must not be associated directly or indirectly with providing ancillary services or prizes in a promotion, unless those services or prizes are provided free of charge:
   (c) the licensed promoter must not, during the period of the licence, be employed by a society to conduct class 3 gambling, except in the capacity as a licensed promoter:
   (d) any other conditions added by the Secretary.
-(3) The conditions that the Secretary may add to a licensed promoter's licence include— (a) conditions relating to the investigation and audit of the licensed promoter by the Secretary:
+(3) The conditions that the Secretary may add to a licensed promoter’s licence include— (a) conditions relating to the investigation and audit of the licensed promoter by the Secretary:
   (b) any other conditions consistent with this Act that the Secretary considers will promote or ensure compliance with this Act.
-(4) The Secretary may, after consultation with the licensed promoter,— (a) amend or revoke a condition of a licensed promoter's licence; or (b) add new conditions to a licensed promoter's licence.
+(4) The Secretary may, after consultation with the licensed promoter,— (a) amend or revoke a condition of a licensed promoter’s licence; or (b) add new conditions to a licensed promoter’s licence.
 (5) If the Secretary decides to amend or revoke a condition or add a new condition to a licence, the Secretary must notify the licensed promoter of—
   (a) the right to appeal the decision; and
   (b) the process to be followed for an appeal under section 209.